The Amazing Maleeni: Broadcast and reception

 "The Amazing Maleeni" first aired in the United States on January 16, 2000.
 This episode earned a Nielsen rating of 9.4, with a 14 share, meaning that roughly 9.4 percent of all television-equipped households, and 14 percent of households watching television, were tuned in to the episode.
 It was viewed by 16.18 million viewers.
 The episode aired in the United Kingdom and Ireland on Sky1 on May 7, 2000 and received 0.79 million viewers, making it the fourth most watched episode that week.

 The episode received mixed reviews from critics.
 Kenneth Silber from Space.com was critical of the episode's intricacy, writing, "'The Amazing Maleeni' is a convoluted episode that ultimately lacks verve and excitement.
 Even if one can figure out what is going on, there remains the question of how much, or even whether, to care."
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated it two stars out of five.
-The two noted that, had the episode used real magic tricks instead of "resort[ing] to CGI, the episode would have been much more than a simple "cheat".
-Furthermore, Shearman and Pearson criticized the fact that the explanation behind Maleeni turning his head around 360 degrees was never satisfactorily explained.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated it two stars out of five.
+He noted that, had the episode used real magic tricks instead of "resort[ing] to CGI, the episode would have been much more than a simple 'cheat'".
+Furthermore, Shearman criticized how Maleeni turning his head around 360 degrees was never satisfactorily explained.
 Paula Vitaris from Cinefantastique gave the episode a mixed review and awarded it two stars out of four.
 Vitaris compared the episode's plot to the 1999 movie Arlington Road, noting that while "the scheme is fun to watch while it unfolds, […] in the end, it's not credible; too much is left open to chance for it really to happen."

-Not all reviews were so critical.
 Rich Rosell from Digitally Obsessed awarded the episode 4 out of 5 stars.
 Although he noted that the episode was "not Gilligan's best work" and that the writing was "a little spotty", he said "the vibe [of 'The Amazing Maleeni'] is very well done."
-Tom Kessenich, in his book Examinations, gave the episode a moderately positive review, writing "My heart wasn't racing and I wasn't sitting on the edge of my seat as Mulder and Scully unmasked our two magicians […] But it was fun to put the clues together to see what it all added up to."
 Zack Handlen of The A.V.
 Club awarded the episode a "B+" and wrote that he "love[d] it".
 He praised the episode's "good-naturedness", which he felt was due to Mulder and Scully's interaction.
 Handlen also enjoyed the writing, noting that the "script also does a good job at doling out its secrets in a way that never makes either the magicians or our heroes come off as idiots".
 Paul Spragg of Xposé wrote positively of the episode, describing it as a "rather fun tale".